whatisnuclear/website/_safetyminutes/soviet-sub-k-27-core-melt.md

 * Include oxygen sensors in lead-bismuth reactor systems
 * Do not use oil-based seals for pump shafts in liquid metal reactors
 * Include and operate a continuously operated coolant purification system
-* Make sure your procedures include instructions about what to do in off-normal conditions
+* Make sure your procedures include instructions about what to do in abnormal conditions